Echoing: Identity Failures when LLM Agents Talk to Each Other: Experimental Setup

-The seller agents is equipped with specific tools to obtain information available to it.
-For instance: $(i)$ the hotel agent will interact with room inventory databases and pricing systems, $(ii)$ the car dealer will be operating with a vehicle inventory and financing calculation tools, and $(iii)$ the supplier agent will be checking on available product in the inventory.
+The seller agents are equipped with tools to obtain information available to it, i.e, $(i)$ the hotel agent will interact with room inventory and pricing , $(ii)$ the car dealer will operate with a vehicle inventory and financing, and $(iii)$ the supplier agent will check on available product in inventory.

-Each domain further includes domain-specific tools that enable realistic implementation while preserving information asymmetry between agents.
-A key detail to note is that objectives are often misaligned but the interaction is not strictly zero-sum, i.e, the setups are not adversarial: a higher-priced option (e.g., paying extra for a city-view room) can increase customer agent's utility which might actually increase the seller agent's utility as well (higher profit margins).
+Each domain is set to enable realistic implementation while preserving information asymmetry between agents.
+Note that objectives in AxA are often misaligned but the interaction is not strictly zero-sum, i.e, the setups are not adversarial: a higher-priced option (e.g., paying extra for a city-view room) can increase customer agent's utility which might actually increase the seller agent's utility as well (higher profit margins).
 To capture these dynamics, we explicitly separate the objective $O_i$ from its utility function $U_i$ that determines the \emph{value} in a completed transaction.
 These are made transparent to the agent via its system prompt.

-\textbf{Configurations.} We test $20$ customer agent models across $7$ models: OpenAI (\textit{GPT-4o}, \textit{GPT-4.1}, \textit{o3} series, \textit{GPT-5} series), Google (\textit{Gemini-2.5-Flash}, \textit{Gemini-2.5-Pro}), and Anthropic (\textit{Sonnet-4}).
+\textbf{Configurations.} We test $22$ customer agent models across OpenAI (\textit{GPT-4o}, \textit{GPT-4.1}, \textit{o3} series, \textit{GPT-5} series), Google (\textit{Gemini-2.5-Flash}, \textit{Gemini-2.5-Pro}), Anthropic (\textit{Sonnet-4}), and Meta (\textit{Llama-3.1-8B}, \textit{Llama-3.1-70B}).
 We set temperature to $0.1$ for non-reasoning model variants and test reasoning models with $3$ effort levels (low, medium, high).
-The seller agents, on the other hand, were tested with three configurations: \textit{GPT-4o} (temp $0.1$), \textit{GPT-5} (medium reasoning effort), \textit{Gemini-2.5-Pro} (medium reasoning effort).
+The seller agents, on the other hand, were tested with three configurations: \textit{GPT-4o} (temp $0.1$), \textit{GPT-5} (medium reasoning), \textit{Gemini-2.5-Pro} (medium reasoning).
 Each AxA interaction follows turn-based conversation with domain-specific tools until task completion or if each agent has responded atleast $12$ turns.
-Moreover, each agentic turn is constrained to a maximum of $10$ LLM calls.
-Results are obtained on at least $10$ independent runs per configuration, yielding approximately $2000$ conversations for validation and analysis.
+Each agentic turn is constrained to a maximum of $10$ LLM calls.
+Results are obtained on at least $10$ independent runs per configuration, yielding over $2500$ conversations for validation and analysis.
+In total over $250{,}000$ LLM inferences were made for the analysis excluding judge evaluations and development iterations.